-Proven favourites are the ABU Toby 28gr, Dexter Wedge 28gr, ABU Krill 28gr, Ryobi Odin 28gr, and in particular, the Bridun Lance from KF Tackle.
-Choose any of these in a chrome or nickeled finish and, sooner rather than later, you'll take bass.
+Proven favourites are the ABU Toby 28gr, Dexter Wedge 28gr, ABU Krill 28gr, Shakespeare Slither or any other wedge shaped lure.
+Choose any of these in a chrome or nickeled finish and, sooner rather than later, you’ll take bass.
 These are best over rough ground and from breakwaters.

 Always carry a range of artificial sandeels from 3ins to 8ins.
 Don’t go overboard on colours.
 Stick to white, red and black.
 These take fish with unbelievable ease when used in estuary bottlenecks and when cast in to tide races.

 The real technique is in picking the right ground and working it thoroughly with the lure.
 When it comes to working the lure itself, just use a steady retrieve.
 Don’t listen to romantic stories of varying the speed of lure retrieve and making it stop for a split second at intervals.
 A steady medium speed retrieve takes 95% of the fish without further complication.

 Plugs can be either sinking or floating patterns.
 Try the floaters over low water and the sinkers and deeper divers over high water.
 Plugs are especially affective around weed beds.

 When fishing a tide race or bottleneck, always cast the sandeel uptide and let the current bring it back downtide as you retrieve.
 It will swing in an arc towards you.
 Expect fish to hit the lure only as it gets level with you and below.